-ASTON, Pa. - House Speaker Paul Ryan is confronting a career-defining challenge as he tries to sell a GOP tax overhaul that Republicans are counting on to keep them in control of Congress.
+ASTON, Pa.
+(WPVI) -- House Speaker Paul Ryan is confronting a career-defining challenge as he tries to sell a GOP tax overhaul that Republicans are counting on to keep them in control of Congress.
 Many Republicans fear that failure on taxes, coming on the heels of failure on health care, could mean a harsh punishment in next year's midterm elections.

 With that political reality as the backdrop, Ryan traveled outside the Beltway on Thursday to pitch the GOP's ambitious plan at a pipe-fitting plant in Pennsylvania, home to several House districts Democrats hope to contest next year.
 Addressing dozens of workers, the Wisconsin Republican argued that American companies will be able to compete better in a global economy if corporate rates are slashed from 35 percent to 20 percent as envisioned in the plan he helped author with Senate GOP leaders and the Trump administration.